 Adapting to meet local needs & generate tourism

 Reducing the capacity of the arena will also benefit the local community in Al Khor.
-Not only will a new capacity of nearly 32,000 be more suitable for post-FIFA World Cup™ events, but will also create space for facilities that will attract visitors to this coastal community.
+Not only will a new capacity of nearly 32,000 be more suitable for post-FIFA World Cup™ events, but it will also create space for facilities to attract visitors to this coastal community.

 After the tournament has been won and lost, the upper concourse of the stadium will be converted into a 5-star hotel.
 A shopping centre, food court, gym and multipurpose hall will also be incorporated into the venue, providing both visitors and local residents with a variety of amenities.
 A branch of Aspetar, the leading sports medicine facility, will also find a home there – drawing in athletes from around the globe.